 The CS&PF registration and swim fees are a separate item to your pilots fees.
 The office will send out the CS&PF paperwork to swimmers that are booked with a pilot and who register with the CS&PF office.
-The pilot has to inform the office when the contracts and deposits are received.
+The pilot will inform the office when the contracts and deposits are received.
 This paperwork is sent out at the end of December in the year before your swim booking for completion in the year of your swim.
-This is usually by e-mail to the e-mail address you supply us with.
-The office keeps an e-mail trail for each swim.
-All the CS&PF paperwork can only be completed in the year of your swim.
+This is usually by e-mail to the e-mail address you supply them with.
+The office usually keeps an e-mail trail for each swim.
 REGISTRATION is from 1st JANUARY in the YEAR OF YOUR SWIM.
-YOU MUST complete the CS&PF APPLICATION and MEDICAL forms and return them to the office as soon as possible.
-CS&PF Application forms must be submitted by the 31st April CS&PF medicals are required by mid May at the latest.
-ALL PAPERWORK MUSt BE COMPLETED BY THE 31st MAY If you can not work within this time frame YOU MUST talk to the office well in advance to see what can be arranged.
+YOU MUST complete the CS&PF paperwork and APPLICATION forms and return them to the office as soon as possible.
+CS&PF Application forms must be submitted by the 1st April ALL PAPERWORK MUSt BE COMPLETED BY THE 31st MAY If you can not work within this time frame YOU MUST talk to the office well in advance to see what can be arranged.
 ALL SWIM APPLICATIONS NOT COMPLETED ON TIME CAN BE CANCELED BY THE OFFICE AS OF THE 1st JUNE.
 NO REFUNDS OF ADMIN OR MEBERSHIP FEES PAID WIILL BE MADE. -------------------------------------------------------------------------------------------------